onzfonz/comp227/src/content/3/en/part3c.md

 ![WebStorm screenshot of debugger console](../../images/3/custom/webstorm_debugger_console.png)

-The arrows at the top of the debugger window can be used for controlling the flow of control.
+The arrows at the top of the debugger window control the program's flow and execute a single line of code when they get pressed.
-For example, step over, executes one line of the code, while step into if you are on say a function, will jump into that function to start executing inside.
+Their behavior differs though when the lines contain a function.
+When on a line that contains a function:

+- **step into** will jump into the body of the function and execute the first line.
+- **step over** will execute the entire function's body and just give the result
+- **step out** will finish executing the body of a function and return back to the function that called it.

 Finally, the inspector is similar to the debugger console that I showed.
 However, this particular feature is available across all JetBrains IDEs for evaluating expressions while debugging during the state of control.